 Guterres vows to ‘serve most vulnerable’ as UN chief

-Antonio Guterres, the man set to become the next United Nations secretary-general, vowed Thursday to serve "the most vulnerable" when he takes up the post.
+Antonio Guterres, the man set to become the next head of the United Nations, vowed Thursday to serve "the most vulnerable" when he takes up the post.

-It was his first public comment since the UN Security Council earlier on Thursday unanimously backed Guterres, who was chief of the UN’s refugee agency for a decade, to be the next secretary-general.
+It was his first public comment since the UN Security Council earlier Thursday unanimously backed Guterres, who was the UN’s refugee chief for a decade, to be the next secretary-general.

 A vote by the UN General Assembly’s 193 member states to endorse him as successor to Ban Ki-moon is expected next week, probably on Thursday.